 by revealing works of remarkable artists without previous international exposure.

-The name of the gallery—Plan B—is a reference to the general situation of art spaces in Romania: as these are mostly reliant on insufficient public resources, the 'plan B' fallback is animated by individual involvement, a different understanding of the institutional and a coherent managerial policy.
+The name of the gallery—Plan B—is a reference to the general situation of the insufficient public resources supporting art spaces in Romania and the constant need to find alternative solutions.
+The 'plan B' strategy is animated by individual involvement, a different understanding of the institutional, and a coherent managerial policy.

-Outside the framework of the gallery programme, Mihai Pop co-curated several group exhibitions such as the Prague Biennale 4, Romanian Cultural Resolution at Spinnerei Leipzig and Club Electroputere Craiova and Mircea Pinte Collection at the Museum of Art Cluj.
+Outside the framework of the gallery program, Mihai Pop co-curated several group exhibitions in the context of the Prague Biennale 4, a section of the exhibition Romanian Cultural Resolution at Spinnerei Leipzig and Club Electroputere Craiova, and Mircea Pinte Collection at the Museum of Art Cluj.